 - New electrical wiring and and HVAC(Radiators or Air Ducts) installed

-The actual cost of this remodel can and will vary based on many factors.
+The actual home addition costs can and will vary based on many factors.
 For a more accurate calculation, use the "Regional" setting to choose in which part of the US you live.
-Otherwise use the "National Average".
+Otherwise, use the "National Average".
+This unique feature of the Home Addition Calculator allows you to get a truly custom estimate for your project.

 Some Notes About Building a Shed Dormer Addition